ssbc/rooms2/docs/Alias/Alias string.md

 # Alias string

 An [internal user](../Stakeholders/Internal%20user.md)'s alias, also known as "alias string", is used to uniquely (unique within the room server only) identify that internal user.
-This string is useful only within the current room, i.e. relevant only for the [room's admin](../Stakeholders/Room%20admin.md) and other [internal users](../Stakeholders/Internal%20user.md).
-If we want to support [external users](../Stakeholders/External%20user.md), we need [full alias strings](Full%20alias%20string.md).
+This string is useful only within the current room, i.e. relevant only for the [room's admin](../Stakeholders/Room%20admin.md) other [internal users](../Stakeholders/Internal%20user.md) or [external user](../Stakeholders/External%20user.md) that can connect to the room, although external users may have first used the [full alias strings](Full%20alias%20string.md) to connect with the room in the first place.

 ## Example